threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 #### [Reservation](provisiond.md#reservation)

-The [reservation object](provisiond.md#reservation) is the high level object for dealing with a reservation on the threefold grid.
+The [reservation object](provisiond.md#reservation) is the high level object for dealing with a reservation on the Threefold grid.
 It is composed of the [reservation.data](#reservationdata), which holds all data for the workload covered by this reservation (and is immutable after it is created), and additional info for the reservation state.